-Co-founded Crestview in 2004.
-Mr. Volpert is Crestview's Chief Executive Officer.
+Co-founded Crestview in 2004 and is a partner and CEO, and serves as chairman of the Investment Committee.
 He specializes in complex and contrarian investment themes arising out of major dislocations or restructurings.
-His notable investments include Crestview's investment in Charter Communications, Lancashire Insurance and Oxbow Carbon and Goldman's acquisitions of USG, Rockefeller Center and Kabel Deutschland.
-Mr. Volpert retired as a partner of Goldman Sachs in 2003, where he spent 18 years as a co-founder and ultimately chief operating officer of the global private equity business.
-Among his responsibilities at Goldman, Mr. Volpert led the international private equity business while based in London for six years; founded the mezzanine fund business; and served as a director of Goldman Sachs International.
-Mr. Volpert currently serves as a director of Key Safety Systems, Oxbow Carbon and ValueOptions.
-Mr. Volpert received a JD, magna cum laude, from Harvard Law School, where he was an editor of the Law Review.
-He received an MBA, with high distinction, from Harvard Business School, where he was a Baker Scholar.
-Mr. Volpert received an A.B. from Amherst College, summa cum laude, where he was elected to Phi Beta Kappa in his junior year.
+Mr. Volpert retired as a partner of Goldman Sachs in 2003, where he spent 18 years as a co-founder and ultimately co-COO of the global private equity business.
+Among his responsibilities at Goldman Sachs, Mr. Volpert led the international private equity business while based in London for six years, founded the mezzanine fund business.
+Mr. Volpert is currently a director of Key Safety Systems and Oxbow Carbon.
+He also serves as a member of the Dean’s Advisory Board at Harvard Law School, a director of the Private Equity Growth Capital Council and an elected council member of the Sagaponack Village Erosion Control District.
+Mr. Volpert received his J.D., magna cum laude, from Harvard Law School, where he was an editor of the Law Review.
+He received his M.B.A., with high distinction, from Harvard Business School, where he was a Baker Scholar.
+Mr. Volpert received his A.B. from Amherst College, summa cum laude, where he was elected to Phi Beta Kappa.
 After graduating from Amherst, he was a Luce Scholar in Singapore working for the Straits Times.
-Mr. Volpert is a member of the Dean's Advisory Board at Harvard Law School, a director of the Private Equity and Growth Capital Council and an elected council member of the Sagaponack Village Erosion Control District.